 Liberty is a beautiful campus with much to offer visitors.
 From the sophisticated Jerry Falwell Library to the exciting Liberty Mountain Snowflex Centre, there are many places to see and activities to enjoy during your visit.

-Built in 1923 by U.S. Senator Carter Glass as his private residence, The Montview is on the National Register of Historic Places.
+Built in 1923 by U.S. Senator Carter Glass as his private residence, The Montview Mansion is on the National Register of Historic Places.
 Among the home’s notable architectural features are a beautiful gambrel roof and a stone facade, built with material quarried on-site.

-Montview was purchased by Liberty in 1977, and for many years, housed the executive offices of the university’s founder, Dr. Jerry Falwell.
+The Montview Mansion was purchased by Liberty in 1977, and for many years, housed the executive offices of the university’s founder, Dr. Jerry Falwell.
 An aficionado of Virginia history, Dr. Falwell enjoyed a special connection with the home, remembering the days when the senator used the surrounding land as a dairy farm.

 The process of transforming the historic mansion into unique accommodations for guests of the university first started in 2008, with a more extensive renovation beginning in 2017.